ps-nithin/zumo-jetson/README.md

 7. USB microphone
 8. USB speaker
 9. AC8265 Wireless NIC for Jetson Nano for wifi
+10. Standoffs and PCBs for structure holding the components
-10. Powered by 4xAA batteries.
+11. Powered by 4xAA batteries.

 # Setup
 1. Install jetson-utils